How the Library can help you work or study from home

 Library building is closed but we’re available on email

 The Library building at the Tavistock Centre will be closed until further notice, but Library staff will be working at home Monday to Friday and responding to email enquiries.
 We ask you to be patient as we anticipate an increased level of contact from our members this way.
-Please also keep in touch with us via our website and social media contacts.
+Please also keep in touch with us via our website.
 If you have any queries relating specifically to your course, such as assessment or online seminars, please contact the Academic Hub.

 You will be able to continue to access all of our electronic resources in the usual way – you’ll find links to all our services by going to the Electronic Resources tab at the top of our website.
 Log in to services with your Shibboleth details, but if you have any problems trying to access a particular resource, please contact us and we will aim to resolve your query as quickly as possible.